Access Key Information

 • Specialist medical service providers in the event you require a specialist treatment e.g. medical care

-• Government and public agencies, such as the Department of Health and Public Health agencies
+• Government and public agencies, such the Department of Health and Public Health agencies

 • Holiday Extras: if you need travel insurance – you will provide your information to Holiday Extras and provide us with the policy number

-• Fred Olsen Business Travel; if you require additional travel to board the Ship
+• Fred Olsen Business Travel; if you require additional travel to board one of our ships

-• Mailing houses; we transfer your name and address to mailing houses to send out brochures
+• Mailing houses and printers, including Sterling Solutions, Pureprint, In Post, Intygra and Business Reply Direct Mail (BRMS).
+We share your name and address to mailing houses to send out brochures

-• Selected third parties and service providers, including photographers and videographers, marketing agencies, marketing research agencies, PR agencies and data hosting service providers, so that we can develop, enhance and promote our services and provide you with information and marketing messages about products and services you may enjoy
+• Our employees and contractors, selected third parties and service providers, including photographers and videographers, social media platforms and social media analytics tool (Sprinklr), data hosting service providers, so that we can develop, enhance, and promote our services and provide you with information and marketing messages about products and services

 • Our affiliates and companies in the Fred.
 Olsen family of companies, who may use your information in the same way as we can under this notice